Somatic Psychotherapy: How Body-Centered Therapy Can Heal Psychological Trauma

 • Somatic psychotherapy techniques can vary greatly depending on a client's needs: One session may look completely different from another.
 Since there are often many approaches involved, clinicians can choose the techniques that best suit the client.

-• Somatic psychotherapy can involve touch, but it doesn't have to: While many clinicians choose not to implement touch in their practices, some clients may benefit from transformative touch.
+• Somatic psychotherapy can involve touch, but it doesn't have to: While many clinicians choose not to implement touch in their practices, some clients may benefit from transformative touch to help improve body awareness.
 Clinicians trained in this technique may utilize this approach based on a client's comfort level and therapeutic needs.

 • Resourcing is used for grounding: A client may be encouraged to think of a time when they felt safe.
 Resourcing can also include thoughts of a loved one, a favorite calming place, or an object that brings the client inner peace.

 The acronym PTSD often conjures up horrific visions of war or violent crimes.
 While PTSD often results from combat and physical violence, many other types of trauma should not be overlooked.
-Somatic psychotherapy may help individuals who have experienced or witnessed many types of trauma, including the following:
+A somatic therapist can help individuals who have experienced or witnessed many types of trauma, including the following:

 • Developmental trauma during childhood, such as physical, emotional, and/or sexual abuse*, abandonment, neglect, and/or severe family dysfunction